 Cultural activities in the area include a trip to Tlos, or Unesco World Heritage sites Letoon and Xanthos.
 For the real activity-seekers, there is an option to hike to these places along the famous Lycian Way, a waymarked footpath that goes from Ölüdeniz to Antalya.

-Buzzing Antalya coast
+Best beach resorts in Turkey: Buzzing Antalya coast

 Turkey beach resorts of Lara, Side, and Belek are famous for their large all-inclusive hotels.

-These places are almost small villages on their own, with all amenities you can think of, going from entertainment, several restaurants, numerous swimming pools, to shopping or hairdressers.
+These places are almost small villages on their own, with all the amenities you can think of, going from entertainment, several restaurants, numerous swimming pools, to shopping or hairdressers.
 Name it, chances are you will find it in those hotels.
 These places are vacation heaven for some, and a nightmare for others.

 But Antalya has more to offer!
 Kaleiçi or Antalya old town is full of charm, with many boutique style hotels in old Greek houses.
 Konyaaltı, Antalya’s city beach enjoys the stunning backdrop of Mount Olympos and has some friendly, upscale hotels with beach access.

 And for those looking for something a bit different, head to Çıralı, next to the ancient site of Olympos.
 You’ll find a pristine beach, soaked in history with the eternal flames on the mountain behind you and an excellent choice of tree house hotels, lodges, or other quirky accommodations.